Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |Chinese Lacquer||See urushi.|

-(also Lacquer Red) Parker’s name for the bright orange-red color of the hard rubber used for the original Duofold beginning in 1921 (below, left).
+(also Lacquer Red, Oriental red) Parker’s name for the bright orange-red color of the hard rubber used for the original Duofold beginning in 1921 (below, left).
 Collectors sometimes call this color “Tanager” from Parker’s comparison of its beauty with that of a scarlet tanager.
 In 1926, when Parker phased out hard rubber in favor of celluloid, the color became a little less bright (below, right).
+The color as it appears on celluloid was called Oriental red by some other manufacturers.
 See also Big Red, Cardinal, hard rubber.

 |chirography||Formerly, and in general usage, the art of handwriting; calligraphy; penmanship.
 In current usage among calligraphers, the term refers to ordinary handwriting as distinct from calligraphy.
 See also calligraphy.|

-An early feed design used by Parker, so named because it has barb-shaped notches to provide increased capillary surface for better flow buffering.
+(also spearhead feed) An early Parker feed design (U.S. Patent No 778,997), patented on January 3, 1905, by George S. Parker and used into the early 1930s.
+So named because it has barb-shaped notches to provide increased capillary surface for better flow buffering.
 As shown here, the notches give it a shape reminiscent of a Christmas tree.
 See also buffer, feed.